Prometheus-X-association/edge-computing/docs/design-document.md

 |Catalog|Prometheus-X core component extended with function sharing capability|
 |Consent|Prometheus-X core component|
 |Processing BB (Consumer)|The triggering BB which plays the role of the data consumer.
 It provides the function to be executed on the data and the consent related information as well.|

+### scenario 1: privacy-preserving AI processing
+  - General BB triggers a processing function on PrivateData PD
+    - Input: processing reference to the function (or container), Data A to be processed
+  - privacy zone of Data A is determined
+    - based on metadata gained from the Data Provider via Connector (PDC)
+  - privacy zones of worker nodes / edge sites are determined
+  - tailor-made Kubernetes/Knative scheduler selects the worker node(s) / edge site(s) within the privacy zone
+  - processing function is gathered via the Connector (from the Catalog)
+  - processing function is deployed to the selected worker node(s) (Edge Site 1)
+    - option 1: container (CaaS)
+    - option 2: function (FaaS)
+  - Data A is moved to Edge Site 1 via the Connector (PDC)
+    - privacy-preserving data sharing is requested
+  - processing function is executed on Data A at Edge Site 1
+  - result is provided
+  - Data A is deleted at Edge Site 1
+  - processing function / container is destroyed at Edge Site 1

 ## Configuration and deployment settings